ludocode/onramp/core/cci/2-full/README.md

 - `node` - A node in a parse tree, along with functions to manipulate it.
 - `options` - Command-line options, such as warnings and optimization flags.
 - `parse` - The parser.
 Converts tokens from the lexer into a parse tree.
-- `record` - A struct or union.
+- `record` - The container for a struct or union and its members.
-- `scope` - Scope lookup functions.
-Contains hashtables for declared variables and typenames.
+- `scope` - Scope handling functions.
+Owns records and contains hashtables for declared symbols and type names.
 - `strings` - Global intern strings for all keywords and operators.
+- `symbol` - A container for any kind of symbol: variables, functions, constants and builtins.
 - `token` - A token, including its source location.
 - `type` - One part of a type, either a declarator or a base, forming a graph that describes a complete type.